” Carbon Monoxide Poisoning “

 * 7 Ways to help prevent Carbon Monoxide Poisoning (CO)

-1)- Have carbon monoxide detectors installeed on each level of your home
+1)- Have carbon monoxide detector installed on each level of your home

-2)- Have your home’s heating and venting systems inspected yearly
+2)- Have your home’s heating and venting systems inspected annually

 4)- Do not use charcoal grills inside your house or fireplace

 5)- Never operate a gasoline-powered engine in an unvented garages or basement.